redhat-appstudio/infra-deployments/components/monitoring/prometheus/README.md

 ### Unsecured Endpoints

-When an operator exposes its endpoint in an unsecured manner (see example below), then no extra action is necessary, Prometheus will be able to fetch the metrics out-fof-the-box.
+When an operator exposes its endpoint in an unsecured manner (see example below), then no extra action is necessary, Prometheus will be able to fetch the metrics out-of-the-box.

 ```